TUe-excellent-buildings/BSO-toolbox/readme.md

 ## What is this repository for?

 This repository contains a C++ library named the Building Spatial design Optimization toolbox (BSO toolbox).
-In the first place, the toolbox has been developed to support building spatial design optimization by providing tools to:
+In the first place, the toolbox has been developed to support building spatial design simulation and optimization by providing tools to:
 (i) represent and modify building spatial designs, (ii) generate discipline specific designs from a building spatial design, (iii) analyze structural designs,
 (iv) analyze the building physics of a building (i.e. thermal performance), (v) analyze data obtained from the evaluations, e.g. clustering and sorting algorithms.
-The toolbox itself does not contain any optimization methods, however, this repository will be extended with toolbox applications soon, and these applications will be related to optimization as well.
+The toolbox itself does not contain any optimization methods, however, this repository will be extended with applications, and these will be related to optimization as well.
-The current version toolbox has been developed to support research in a joint project by the Department of the Built Environment of Eindhoven University of Technology, and the Leiden Institute of Advanced Computer Science (LIACS) of Leiden University, both in The Netherlands.
+The toolbox relates to research in two joint projects by the Department of the Built Environment of Eindhoven University of Technology, and the Leiden Institute of Advanced Computer Science (LIACS), both in The Netherlands.
-Key publications within this research project are given below.
+Key publications within these research projects are given below.
 These publications provide a lot of background information on the purpose and setup of the code in this repository:
+* Boonstra, S.; Van der Blom, K.; Hofmeyer, H.; Emmerich, M.T.M.: Hybridization of an evolutionary algorithm and simulations of co-evolutionary design processes for early-stage building spatial design optimization, Automation in Construction, Volume 124, Article 103522, pages 1-18, 2021
+* Claessens, D.P.H.; Boonstra, S.; Hofmeyer, H.: Spatial Zoning for Better Structural Topology Design and Performance, Advanced Engineering Informatics, Volume 46, 101162, pages 1-16, 2020
+* Boonstra, S.; Van der Blom, K.; Hofmeyer, H.; Emmerich, M.T.M.: Conceptual structural system layouts via design response grammars and evolutionary algorithms, Automation in Construction, Volume 116, Article 103009, pages 1-20, 2020
+* Van der Blom K.; Boonstra S.; Wang H.; Hofmeyer H.; Emmerich M.T.M.
+Evaluating Memetic Building Spatial Design Optimisation Using Hypervolume Indicator Gradient Ascent.
+In: Trujillo L.; Schütze O.; Maldonado Y.; Valle P. (Eds): Numerical and Evolutionary Optimization – NEO 2017, Studies in Computational Intelligence 785, page 62-82, Springer Nature, Cham, Switzerland, 2019
-* Boonstra, S, van der Blom, K, Hofmeyer, H, Emmerich, MTM, van Schijndel, AWM & de Wilde, P 2018, 'Toolbox for super-structured and super-structure free multi-disciplinary building spatial design optimisation', Advanced Engineering Informatics, vol. 36, pp. 86-100. https://doi.org/10.1016/j.aei.2018.01.003
+* Boonstra, S.; Van der Blom, K.; Hofmeyer, H.; Emmerich, M.T.M.; Van Schijndel, A.W.M.; De Wilde, P.: Toolbox for super-structured and super-structure free multi-disciplinary building spatial design optimisation, Advanced Engineering Informatics, Volume 36, pages 86-100, 2018
-* van der Blom, K, Boonstra, S, Hofmeyer, H & Emmerich, MTM 2019, Analysing optimisation data for multicriteria building spatial design. in CA Coello Coello, P Reed, K Deb, E Goodman, K Klamroth, K Miettinen & S Mostaghim (eds), Evolutionary Multi-Criterion Optimization - 10th International Conference, EMO 2019, Proceedings.
-Lecture Notes in Computer Science , vol. 11411, Springer, pp. 671-682, Evolutionary Multi-Criterion Optimization, 10th International Conference, (EMO2019), East Lansing, United States, 10/03/19. https://doi.org/10.1007/978-3-030-12598-1_53
-* Boonstra, S, van der Blom, K, Hofmeyer, H, van den Buijs, J & Emmerich, MTM 2018, Coupling between a building spatial design optimisation toolbox and BouwConnect BIM. in I Mutis & T Hartman (eds), Advances in Informatics and Computing in Civil and Construction Engineering: Proceedings of the 35th CIB W78 2018 Conference: IT in Design, Construction, and Management.
-Springer, Cham, pp. 95-102, 35th CIB W78 2018 Conference, Chicago, United States, 1/10/18. https://doi.org/10.1007/978-3-030-00220-6_12
-* van der Blom, K, Boonstra, S, Hofmeyer, H, Bäck, T & Emmerich, MTM 2017, Configuring advanced evolutionary algorithms for multicriteria building spatial design optimisation. in 2017 IEEE Congress on Evolutionary Computation (CEC) Proceedings, June 5-8, 2017, Donostia - San Sebastián, Spain., 7969520, Institute of Electrical and Electronics Engineers, pp. 1803-1810, 2017 IEEE Congress on Evolutionary Computation (CEC2017) June 5-8, 2017, Donostia - San Sebastián, Spain, San Sebastian, Spain, 5/06/17. https://doi.org/10.1109/CEC.2017.7969520
-* Boonstra, S, van der Blom, K, Hofmeyer, H & Emmerich, MTM 2019, Co-evolutionary design processes applied to building spatial design optimization. in X Guo & H Huang (eds), Advances in Structural and Multidisciplinary Optimization: Proceedings of the 13th World Congress of Structural and Multidisciplinary Optimization (WCSMO13).
-ISSMO, Beijing, pp. 110-115, World Congress of Structural and Multidisciplinary Optimization, Beijing, China, 20/05/19.
+* Hofmeyer, H.; Davila Delgado, J.M.: Coevolutionary and Genetic Algorithm Based Building Spatial and Structural Design, AIEDAM - Artificial Intelligence for Engineering Design, Analysis and Manufacturing, Volume 29, pages 351-370, 2015
+* Davila Delgado, J.M.; Hofmeyer, H.: Automated Generation of Structural Solutions based on Spatial Designs, Automation in Construction, Volume 35 (November), pages 528-541, 2013

 Moreover, three PhD theses related to the research are:
 * Boonstra, S 2020, 'Multi-disciplinary optimization of building spatial designs: co-evolutionary design process simulations, evolutionary algorithms, hybrid approaches', PhD-thesis, Department of the Built Environment, Eindhoven University of Technology, The Netherlands.
 * van der Blom, K 2019, 'Multi-objective mixed-integer evolutionary algorithms for building spatial design', PhD-thesis, Leiden Institute of Advanced Computer Science, The Netherlands.
 * Davila Delgado, JM 2014, 'Building structural design generation and optimisation including spatial modification', PhD-thesis, Department of the Built Environment, Eindhoven University of Technology, The Netherlands.

 Although the first aim of the toolbox was related to research carried out at Eindhoven University of Technology, the contributors now invite all interested researchers to download and use the toolbox; to apply it for innovative design support and optimisation, possibly also in other domains; and to explore and extend its possiblities.
 This is all possible thanks to the GNU Affero General Public License v3.0.
-If publications result from using this repository, the contributers would appreciate it if you cite this repository and esspecially the related journal papers above, and not the PhD-theses, although the latter of course provide an excellent source of background information in practice.
+If publications result from using this repository, the contributers would appreciate it if you cite this repository (via the Zenodo DOI) and esspecially the related journal papers above, and not the PhD-theses, although the latter of course provide an excellent source of background information in practice.

 ## How do I get it set up? ###

 ### Dependencies
 The toolbox is written in C++ and makes use of elements defined in the C++14 standard.
-Although the toolbox is developed to be cross-platform, it has only been compiled and tested for Linux (Ubuntu 18.04).
+The toolbox is developed to be cross-platform, and has been compiled and tested for Linux (Ubuntu 22.04 LTS) and Windows 10 (22H2,19045.2486).
-Compilation on a Windows machine has been successfull in the past, but is not explained in this readme.

 Furthermore, the toolbox depends on the following external software:
-* For linear algebra (Geometry and FEM) the [Eigen](http://eigen.tuxfamily.org) C++ library is used (last tested for v3.2.3).
+* For linear algebra (Geometry and FEM) the [Eigen](http://eigen.tuxfamily.org) C++ library is used (Linux: last tested is v3.4.0).
-* Various utilities from the [Boost](https://www.boost.org/) C++ library (last tested for v1.70.0)
+* Various utilities from the [Boost](https://www.boost.org/) C++ library (Linux: last tested is v1.80.0)
-* For solving systems of ODE's (thermal simulation) the [Odeint](https://www.odeint.com) library is used (also contained in the Boost library; last tested for v1.70.0).
+* For solving systems of ODE's (thermal simulation) the [Odeint](https://www.odeint.com) library is used (also contained in the Boost library; Linux, last tested is v1.80.0).
-* Visualization is written in the openGL standard and makes use of GSL (last tested for v2.4+dfsg-6 amd64) and freeglut3 (last tested for v2.8.1-3 amd64)
+* Visualization is written in the openGL standard and makes use of freeglut3 (Linux: last tested is v2.8.1-6)

+First, an elaborate Linux installation tutorial is given.
+It may be usefull to read this first, even if a Windows 10 installation is desired.
+Hereafter, the Windows 10 installation is explained.

-### Installation
+### Linux installation
-A tutuorial for the installation of the dependencies and the toolbox is given in the following steps.
+For Linux, a tutuorial for the installation of the dependencies and the toolbox is given in the following steps.
 1. Install C++ compiler (GCC) and make
 2. Install the Eigen library.
-3. Install and compile the Boost library.
+3. Install (and compile) the Boost library.
-4. Install visualization dependencies (GSL and GLUT)
+4. Install visualization dependencies (GLUT)
 5. Install GIT
 6. Clone the repository to your local machine
 7. Compile and run the example code.